Shasta County, California: Public transportation

 Redding Area Bus Authority (RABA) provides service in and around Redding.
 One route operates to Burney via State Route 299.

 Amtrak's Coast Starlight serves Redding Station once a day in each direction.

+Amtrak Thruway provides twice daily service from Redding to/from Stockton or Sacramento for connections to the Gold Runner, which serve the San Francisco Bay Area, San Joaquin Valley and the Los Angeles area via rail and bus connections.

 Airports

 Redding Municipal Airport has scheduled passenger flights.
 Other (general aviation) airports within the county include Benton Field (near Redding), Fall River Mills Airport, and Shingletown Airport.

 Law enforcement

-Sheriff

 The Shasta County sheriff provides prison administration and coroner services for the entire county, and patrol, investigative, and coroner services for the unincorporated portions of the county.

-Municipal police

 Redding and Anderson have municipal police departments.

 Crime

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.